jeromeetienne/threex/threex-2.0.0/src/threex.particles/flamethrower/readme.md

 ## TODO
-* handle a granular sound for intensity
+* DONE handle a granular sound for intensity
 * DONE handle a trigger with a variation of intensity
 * DONE better handling of the rate limit
 * DONE put the .update(delta, now) function* DONE bug in the sprite handling i think